-The software is extremely easy to use, and you should be able to figure out how to do anything you want from getting wallet addresses to sending cryptos to external wallets without having to browse through a bunch of “how-to” articles.
+The app is extremely easy to use, and you should be able to figure out how to do anything you want from getting wallet addresses to sending cryptos to external wallets without having to browse through a bunch of “how-to” articles.

 Edge can also be used to trade cryptocurrencies on your phone.
 It allows you to make trades on the go and capitalize on price swings.
-The software is compatible with most smartphones including devices that run on Android or IOS.
+The app is compatible with most smartphones including devices that run on Android or IOS.

-The wallet is designed for users of all levels from those who are new to cryptocurrencies to seasoned pros.
+Edge Wallet is designed for users of all levels from those who are new to cryptocurrencies to seasoned pros.
 The software is easy enough for people who are still figuring out how cryptos work to use, yet it has all the features experienced traders expect.